GridTools/gt4py/REVIEW_CHECKLIST.rst

    possible)

  + Could complexity be reduced by using a different algorithm?
 Think DFS <->
-   BFS, recursion <-> iteration, etc
+   BFS, recursion <-> iteration, etc.

 - Are there loops that could be replaced by simple comprehensions or too complex comprehensions?

 - Consider the overall design: could it be improved significantly?
-Might it block future improvements ins some way?
+Might it block future improvements in some way?

 Check for compliance
 --------------------